 - 160 g flour

 - 1 egg

-Combine margarine and milk in a small saucepan, set over low heat and stir until melted.
-Remove from heat, add the saffron and let the mixture cool down until lukewarm.
+Combine butter and milk in a small saucepan, set over low heat and stir until melted.
+Remove from the heat, stir in the saffron and let the mixture cool to lukewarm.

-When the misture reaches body temperature add the fresh yeast and stir to melt.
+When cooled, crush the fresh yeast into the milk mixture and stir to combine.

-Preheat the oven to 250°C. After 40 minutes, take a small amount of dough and roll it into a sausage about as thick as a pencil.
-Swirl both ends to create a reversed S-shape and place each on an oven tray lined with baking paper.
-Leave enough room between the ubns as they will grow larger as they bake.
+After 40 minutes, take about 1/6 of the dough and roll it into a sausage.
+Swirl both ends to create a reversed S-shape.
+Repeat and place each saffron bun on an oven tray lined with baking paper.
+Leave enough room for the buns to grow as they bake.
+Proof for 20 minutes.

 Lightly beat the egg and brush every bun with eggwash.
 Press a raisin into each swirl.
-Bake in the preheated oven at 250°C for 5-6 minutes.
+Bake in the preheated oven at 250°C (480°F) for 6-7 minutes.

 To make them vegan substitute the butter for margarine and the milk for your favourite plant-based alternative.
 I have used oat milk many times and I'm always very pleased with the result.
 Instead of using eggwash, brush the buns with plant-based milk before baking them.